Rooted in School Gardens

 Van Hise Elementary

-If you are interested in participating in the Rooted in School Gardens Program, please fill out the RISG Interest Form
+If you are interested in participating in the Gardener-in-Residence Program, please fill out the GiR Interest Form